Limit Theorems for Stochastic Gradient Descent in High-Dimensional Single-Layer Networks: Proofs

 Finally, we consider the volatility of the stochastic process one gets in the limit.
-Rescaling $JVJ^T$ by noticing that the rescaling $J \to \tilde J$ multiplies its $(1, 1)$-entry by $N$ and its off-diagonal entries by $\sqrt{N}$, one may obtain the entries as follows.
+Rescaling $J_NVJ_N^T$ by noticing that the rescaling $J_N \mapsto \tilde J_N$ multiplies the $(1, 1)$-entry of $J_N V J_N^T$ by $N$ and its off-diagonal entries by $\sqrt{N}$, one may obtain the entries as follows.
 Thus,